GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-10-09-mysql-set-default-date.md

 ALTER TABLE table_name CHANGE date_column_name date_column_name TIMESTAMP DEFAULT CURRENT_TIMESTAMP;
 </pre>

 What this does is, rather than altering the default properties on the existing column, swaps out the entire column with a new column with the properties you need.
-This leads to the slightly confusing query structure that looks as if we're duplicating the date_column_name argument but we're effectively declaring a whole new column with the same column name like so:
+This leads to the slightly confusing query structure that looks as if we're duplicating the <span class="code-snippet">date_column_name</span> argument but we're effectively declaring a whole new column with the same column name like so:

 <pre class="p-2 bg-primary text-light">
 ALTER TABLE table_name CHANGE old_date_column_name new_date_column_name TIMESTAMP DEFAULT CURRENT_TIMESTAMP;